AElfProject/aelf-docs/docs/quick-start/node-operators/apply-to-be-a-bp/index.md

 aelf doesn't have light nodes, so all nodes are full nodes.
 [Click here](/quick-start/node-operators/set-up-a-node-on-mainnet/) to learn how to set up a full node.

-**Note:** To become a BP, you need to run individual nodes for both MainChain aelf and all the SideChains.
+**Note:** To become a BP, you need to run individual nodes for both aelf MainChain and all the dAppChains.

 ### Participate in BP Election